NamtaoProductions/namtao-com/src/site/notes/Misusing Macros for Fn and profit.md

 _(TIP: try `https://lib.rs/crates/konst` for const std functions)_

 It's obvious that a lot works in the strict environment of const functions:

 Including, from top to bottom:
 - arithmetic operators
 - tuple indexing
 - array slicing
 - structs
 - non-capturing closure expressions
 - shared borrows without interior mutability
 - safe casting
 - calling other `const` functions
 - `loop`, `while`, `while let`, `if`, `if let` and `match`
 - and range expressions

 That's quite a lot!
 But not everything, and some of what works is qualified.

 (By the way, if you're curious, the `konst` crate has const equivalents of many functions and methods that are in the process of being made const compatible in the standard library - more on that later)

 I don't have time to talk about Rust's granular purity system today, those who are interested may watch my video on this topic.
-    Because, while const functions are cool, there are some problems we as engineers are trying to solve, for which compile-time side-effects are a feature, not a bug.
+Because, while const functions are cool, there are some problems we as engineers are trying to solve, for which compile-time side effects are a feature, not a bug.
 For them, you will need access to the whole language, not just the sanitised subset available in a const context.
 And just like with the escape hatch of unsafe, macros are the escape hatch of const.

 ---
  ---